fr407041/mnist-siamese-neural-network-for-R-code/README.md

-# mnist siamese neural network for Keras R code
+# MNIST Siamese Neural Network for Keras in R

-I have been waiting a long time for R keras to finish example code : [mnist_siamese_graph.R](https://github.com/rstudio/keras/blob/master/vignettes/examples/mnist_siamese_graph.R).
-But it seems that there isn't any movement, so I decide to completed this job by myself.
+I have been eagerly waiting for R Keras to release an example code for the mnist_siamese_graph.R model, but it seems that there has been no progress.
+Hence, I decided to take the initiative and complete this job myself.
-<br>[Here](https://www.kaggle.com/shih0430/mnist-siamese-neural-network-for-r-code) is my Kaggle kernel introduction.

-In this intoduction, I hope you will learn 4 things :
+You can check out my Kaggle kernel introduction [here](https://github.com/rstudio/keras/blob/master/vignettes/examples/mnist_siamese_graph.R), where I hope you will learn the following four things:

-1. Use R keras to build self define generator (There are few related materials on the web, so I hope I can help somebody like what I was ).
-2. Use R keras to build self define layer (As above).
-3. Use R keras to build self define backend function (As above).
+1. Building a self-defined generator using R Keras, which has few related materials available online.
+1. Building a self-defined layer using R Keras (as above).
+1. Building a self-defined backend function using R Keras (as above).
-4. Realize a little knowledge about siamese neural network.
+1. Gaining some knowledge about the Siamese neural network.

 Now we start to build siamese neural network for mnist number's similarity.

-**Step 1 : Data Load**
+**Step 1 : Load the Data**
-<br>Read Data and Split into train、validate and test
+<br>First, we need to load and split the data into training, validation, and testing sets.
+We'll use the Keras and abind libraries in R to do this.
+Here's the code:
 ```
 library(keras)
 library(abind)